Echinacea is the name of a genus of native North American plants with reddish or purplish flowers.

 In a recent study of echinacea extracts for the prevention of colds, 18 percent of the patients taking E. angustifolia, 10 percent of those taking E. purpurea, and 11 percent of those on placebo experienced side effects.

 The researchers did not specify what reactions occurred but reported that they were not serious and did not require treatment.
-Echinacea has an unpleasant aftertaste.
+Echinacea does have an unpleasant aftertaste.

 Interactions of echinacea with other medications are based on theoretical concerns.